The press brake is the most commonly used bending equipment in sheet metal processing and plays a crucial role in the process.

 |The upper end of the worktable is vertical and relatively deformed||Full load length||0.236||0.597|

-In the actual test process, the compensation is automatically given and compensated by the CNC system.
+During the test process, compensation is automatically given and provided by the CNC system.

-Under working condition 2, the actual compensation is 0.34 mm, and the maximum compensation of the machine tool is 0.60 mm.
+Under working condition 2, the actual compensation is 0.34 mm, while the maximum compensation of the machine tool is 0.60 mm.

-But in the finite element calculation, the actual compensation pressure can not be accurately known, so the maximum compensation pressure is applied in the calculation process.
+However, in the finite element calculation, the exact compensation pressure cannot be accurately determined, so the maximum compensation pressure is used in the calculation process.

-This explains why there is a difference between the test results and the finite element calculation results of the upper end of the worktable.
+This explains the difference between the test results and the finite element calculation results of the upper end of the worktable.

-Through the comparison, the accuracy of the finite element model is basically verified, which provides the basis for the subsequent use of finite element software to compensate and optimize the deflection of the worktable.
+By comparing the results, the accuracy of the finite element model is basically confirmed, providing the foundation for subsequent use of finite element software to compensate and optimize the deflection of the worktable.

 4. Research on hydraulic compensation technology